zhol0777/is-this-good/SWITCHES.md

 ## TTC

 Popular in China, less popular in the West.
-Known to be smooth, pretty cheap.
+Known to be smooth, medium priced.
 Can’t go wrong with these!

 ## Kailh